 Health extends beyond the bounds of genetics and modern medicine.
-Throughout history, health has long been recognized as a balance between the physical, mental, and emotional aspects – an equilibrium that creates a mind and body that is not only free from disease but one that nurtures the spirit and is capable of promoting self-healing.
+Throughout history, health has long been recognized as a balance between the physical, mental, and emotional aspects—an equilibrium that creates a mind and body that are not only free from disease but one that nurtures the spirit and is capable of promoting self-healing.

 At the Art of Living Retreat Center’s award-winning Shankara Ayurveda Wellness, Ayurveda retreats and therapies are one of the primary ways those seeking true restoration of health and vitality are supported and nurtured back to their optimal well-being.
 It is important for anyone interested in mind-body rejuvenation to understand the what, why, and how of Ayurveda—and it will soon become clear the reason it is increasingly the health system of choice in the West.

 Ayurveda originated in ancient India, long before the advent of modern medicine.
 It proved to be so powerful, both physically and emotionally, that it spread beyond its historic Indic roots and became a system of wellness known globally.
 Today, it continues to be integrated into both modern and traditional treatments all over the world.